theTardigrade/golang-ordersOfMagnitude/README.md

 func main() {
 	const exampleNumber = 12_345_678_912

-	if name, found := ordersOfMagnitude.Name(exampleNumber); found {
 	fmt.Printf(
 		"The number %d has an order of magnitude in the %s.\n", exampleNumber,
-			name,
+		ordersOfMagnitude.Name(exampleNumber),
 	)
-	}
 }
 ```